anchorwrite/logosophe/DOCO/BUILD.md

 ## Notes

-- The project uses OpenNext for Cloudflare Workers deployment
+- The project uses OpenNext 1.6.2 for Cloudflare Workers deployment
 - Build artifacts are in `.open-next/` directory
 - Static assets are served from Cloudflare's edge network
 - Database uses D1 with migrations in `packages/database/migrations/`
-- Uses React 18.3.x for compatibility with Radix UI/Themes
+- Uses React 18.3.1 for compatibility with Radix UI/Themes 2.0.3
-- Uses AuthJS v5 beta for authentication
+- Uses AuthJS v5 (NextAuth 5.0.0-beta.29) for authentication
+- Uses Yarn 4.5.3 with workspaces for package management
+- Features comprehensive RBAC, real-time messaging, and enterprise-grade analytics
+- Multi-tenant architecture with 40+ database tables
+- Internationalization support for 5 languages (EN, DE, ES, FR, NL)